See and Do in Santiago

 - Purchase the complete Expat Arrivals Santiago Guide (PDF)

-Santiago is a cultural treasure trove and expats will be in a prime position to enjoy a number of attractions.
-Although Santiago is a metropolis through and through, it is nonetheless home to abundant natural beauty.
+Santiago is a cultural treasure trove and expats will be in a prime position to enjoy countless attractions.
+Although it is a metropolis through and through, it is nonetheless home to abundant natural beauty.
 There are plenty of things to see and do for expat families and the young solo adventurer alike.

 Expats will find museums and galleries around almost every corner in the city.
 Chile’s rich history and cultural heritage provide ample fascinating material for expats to get lost in.
-Santiago is also home to some beautiful architecture, and there are a number of plazas and statues throughout the city.
+Santiago is also home to some beautiful architecture, and there are innumerable plazas and statues in areas throughout the city.

-The beautiful Andes mountains are just a short trip away.
-Expats can go skiing, soak in the mountain’s natural hot springs, and camp out in this famous mountain range.
+The beautiful Andes Mountains are just a short trip away where expats can go skiing, soak in the mountain’s natural hot springs and camp out in this famous mountain range.

 Attractions in Santiago

-For breathtaking views of the Santiago cityscape, there are few better vantage points than the 64-storey-tall Gran Torre Santiago.
-Part of the city’s landmark Costanera Center, the tower is the tallest building in Latin America.
+For breathtaking views of the Santiago cityscape, there are few better vantage points than the 62-storey-tall Gran Torre Santiago.
+Part of the city’s landmark in Costanera Center, the tower is the tallest building in Latin America.
 The observation deck offers stunning panoramic views of the city.

 La Chascona Casa Museo